 - What will the annual cash flow be after deducting operating costs?

 - Can I afford to make a sustained loss?

 - What is my exit strategy if things get tough?

 - What must happen to make money on this deal?

 - How many of these properties could I afford to own?

-- Have I checked and double-checked all the figures and sought independent information to ensure the data I have is realistic?
+- Have I double-checked all the figures and sought independent verification of the data?